oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Applications MUST:

 * Use the OAuth 2.0 authorization code flow with the PKCE extension
-* Use the OAuth 2.0 state parameter to carry one-time use CSRF tokens
+* Protect themselves against CSRF attacks by using the OAuth 2.0 state parameter to carry one-time use CSRF tokens, or by ensuring the authorization server supports PKCE
 * Register one or more redirect URIs, and not vary the redirect URI per authorization request

 OAuth 2.0 authorization servers MUST: